 - Purchase things you might need.

 - Spend lots of time with your family and friends.
 You don’t know how soon you’ll get to see them again.

-- Get cash or travellers checks.
+- Get cash or traveler’s checks.
 I prefer cash.
-I’ve had drama with banks taking out a percentage of the value of the travellers checks.
+I’ve had drama with banks taking out a percentage of the value of the travelers checks.

 - Make copies or bring originals of any important documents you need (birth certificate, university degree etc.)